tmns/ember-cli-slicker/README.md

 # ember-cli-slick

-`ember-cli-slick` is a component that wraps the Slick Slider plugin functionality.
+`ember-cli-slicker` is a component that wraps the Slick Slider plugin functionality.

 Compatibility
 ------------------------------------------------------------------------------